Panda Security VPN Review: Quick Expert Summary

 Is Panda Dome VPN free?

-Yes, but I don’t recommend Panda Dome VPN’s free plan — it only lets you use the quick-connect feature (you can’t pick which servers you connect to) and limits you to just 150 MB per day, which allows you to browse for about an hour or two.
+Yes, Panda Dome VPN has a free plan, but I don’t recommend it — it only lets you use the quick-connect feature (you can’t pick which servers you connect to), limits you to just 150 MB per day (enough to browse for about an hour or two), and is available in only 24 countries on desktop and 6 countries on mobile.

 Does Panda Dome VPN work with Netflix?

-If you need a very good Netflix VPN, I recommend ExpressVPN because it consistently works with this streaming service, it can also access 65+ other streaming apps, and it has blazing-fast streaming speeds.
+Even so, if you want a VPN that works with streaming services worldwide, I recommend ExpressVPN because it consistently works with Netflix, it’s compatible with 100+ other streaming apps, and it has blazing-fast streaming speeds.

 Is Panda Dome VPN good for torrenting?